zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/managing-steps.md

     # my_step(input_1=1, input_2=2)
 ```

 Parameters of steps and pipelines can also be passed in using YAML configuration files.
-Following configuration file and python code can work together and give you the flexibility to update configuration only in YAML file, once needed:
+The following configuration file and Python code can work together and give you the flexibility to update configuration only in YAML file, once needed:
 ```yaml
 # config.yaml